ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

  - We are also giving infomation about the Subnet ID in that VPC

  - Also the Security Group that I am using in that VPC .
 I can have Multiple Security Group so I need to tell EKS which one I use for Worker Node Group

+ - I also need this Information when creating the EKS cluster (Control Plane)
 ```

 **Wrap Up**